owen-totem-space/aqueduct-child-theme/README.md

 It does not trigger a page reload when you want to view another tab.
 Since text is so small, it gets you 4/5 pages for the price of one with no performance trade off(just the database queries for each page, which is miniscule).
 This is great for mobile browsing.

-It looks much better on mobile too and is easier to navigate.
 It also allows items to be removed from the nav menus and put on one page.

 <br>
 <br>